DanielOhrin/NutriHelp/README.md

 A user can also edit their profile at `Profile`, and see FAQs at `Support`.

+_There is a ticket system that is not shown unless you run the app_

 ### Admins

 Admins only have one page currently -- their [Home page](https://prnt.sc/ClU9D5BCNwGY).
 Here, they can activate/deactivate users, and filter by their IsActive status.